 There are ten rules of reading – “Read, read, read … “

 Children should be heard to read each night.
-Please sign the contact book and remind your children to put this in the reading book tray.
-Children can read with me each playtime if this is not done.
+Please sign the contact book and remind your children to put this in the box when they come in each morning.

 - Making a special, quiet and regular time each day to read together.